jaegertracing/jaeger/docs/deployment.md

 ## Cassandra

 Currently Cassandra 3.x is the only storage supported by Jaeger backend.
-Before running collectors, the keyspace must be initialized using a script we provide:
+Before running collectors, the keyspace must be initialized using a script we provide and Cassandra's interactive shell [`cqlsh`][cqlsh]:

 ```sh
 sh ./plugin/storage/cassandra/cassandra3v001-schema.sh test | cqlsh